ajrezin/personal-site/README.md

 ## Todo

+1. Add skip link at top of page to go to nav/footer
 1. Add an easily-accessible way to contact me
-1. Remove nav link underlines
-1. Add active variant for nav links
-1. Add hover effect to nav links
-1. Add skip link at top of page to go to nav/footer
 1. Redo landing page with a photo of ME !
+1. Remove navbar link underlines
+1. Add active variant for navbar links
+1. Add hover effect to navbar links ??

 ## Known Bugs

 1. Make titles responsive and mobile friendly
 1. Make navbar (aka footer lol) responsive and mobile friendly
+1. flash of light when loading page
+   - especially noticeable on dark mode
-1. flash of light when loading page on dark mode... common issue, should be an easy fix
+   - common issue, should be an easy fix

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">